Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-10-13-XorRotate.md

 \end{equation} $$

 \\
-which is invertible if $i$ is even.
+which is invertible if $n$ is even.
 Transforms like:

 $$ \begin{equation}
 C^a + C^b + C^c \label{rot3}